How to Start Exercising While Avoiding the Most Common Beginner Fitness Mistakes

 I hope you take that approach.
 Let it add up over time.

-Err on the side of too light to start – that way you’ll be adding a little bit each week for a while and it may actually start to feel really good.
+If you aren’t sure how much weight to start lifting, err on the side of too light to start – that way you’ll be adding a little bit each week for a while and it may actually start to feel really good.
 And if it’s way too light, just make it a bit heavier.
 Beats going too heavy and taking weight off the bar.

 I get it, you want to be challenged.
 That’ll come.
 Challenge yourself with things like consistency and movement quality.